andrebask/thesis/07 - chapter2.md

 the process consists of six steps:

-1. Assignment Conversion - Assignment conversion is done after CPS conversion, and amounts to introducing cells to hold the values of assigned variables.7 This conversion is best explained by showing it in Scheme source code rather than CPS code:
+1. Assignment Conversion - Capturing and re-instating a continuation will cause variables to be unbound and rebound perhaps multiple times.
+Variable bindings that are part of a lexical closure must not be unshared when this occurs.
+To avoid problems with unsharing that may occur when the stack is reified, assignment conversion introduces cells to hold the values of assigned variables.
+This conversion is best explained by showing it in Scheme source code rather than CPS code:
 ```
 	(lambda (x) ... x ... (set! x value) ...)
 		=>